 Nationwide donated toys and gifts to a local charity resulting in organic content, which was then authentically retweeted.

-If you want to grow your Twitter profile in 2020, look at what’s working.
+If you want to know how to get more followers on Twitter, look at what’s working.

 First, tweets with hashtags get 100% more engagement, so don’t forget to use them in your posts.
 This is pretty obvious advice to Twitter users, so let’s take things up a notch.
 People watch 2 billion videos on Twitter per day.
 That’s a 66% year-on-year growth in 2019, meaning video has found its place on the platform.